Grafton Galleries

 The Grafton Galleries, often referred to as the Grafton Gallery, was an art gallery in Mayfair, London.
 The French art dealer Paul Durand-Ruel showed the first major exhibition in Britain of Impressionist paintings there in 1905.
 Roger Fry's two famous exhibitions of Post-Impressionist works in 1910 and 1912 were both held at the gallery.

 History

 The date of foundation of the Grafton Galleries is not certain; some sources give 1873, when it had an address in Liverpool.
-The gallery was incorporated in London on 16 June 1891, and opened in February 1893, first at 8 Grafton Street, and later, from 1896, in Bond Street.
-The manager was Francis Gerard Prange.
+The gallery was incorporated in London on 16 June 1891, and opened in February 1893 at 8 Grafton Street, with an extensive suite of rooms extending to Bruton Street.
+(The address was usually given as Grafton Street-Bond Street).
+The building was designed by John Thomas Wimperis (1829-1904) and William Henry Arber (1849-1904).
+The first manager was Francis Gerard Prange.

+By the early 1900s Venant Benoist, a French-born caterer working in Piccadilly, was the manager, and the buildings were let out for receptions, dinners, concerts and dances.
+The downstairs banqueting hall, hung with the famous groups of the Dilettante Society painted by Sir Joshua Reynolds, was described by The Times as "one of the most beautiful dining rooms in London".

 From 1905 or earlier, Roger Fry was an advisor to the gallery; he asked William Rothenstein to advise him on exhibition content.

+In 1930 a Mr Hurcomb of Piccadilly bought the lease and converted the premises into an auction house, but it was still occasionally used for exhibitions until around 1936.
+The building was damaged in the Second World War and not restored.

 Exhibitions

-The first London exhibition of the Grafton Galleries opened on 18 February 1893; the last was probably in 1930.
+The first London exhibition of the Grafton Galleries opened on 18 February 1893.
+Despite many ups and downs, the Galleries were still in use in 1936.

+In 1894 Fair Women - which according to Meaghan Clarke was the Victorian equivalent of a contemporary blockbuster exhibition - featured historical and contemporary portraits of 'fair' women.
+Takings over the run of the show reached £8,000.

 The most celebrated exhibitions held there were Paul Durand-Ruel's Impressionist show of 1905, and the two Post-Impressionist exhibitions put on by Roger Fry: Manet and the Post-Impressionists in 1910–11, and the Second Post-Impressionist Exhibition of 1912.

 Exhibitions held at the gallery include: